PHPCSStandards/PHPCSExtra/README.md

 Enforce no spaces around the union type and intersection type operators.

 The available error codes are: `UnionTypeSpacesBefore`, `UnionTypeSpacesAfter`, `IntersectionTypeSpacesBefore`, `IntersectionTypeSpacesAfter`.

+#### `Universal.PHP.LowercasePHPTag` :wrench: :bar_chart: :books:

+Enforces that the "PHP" in a PHP open tag is lowercase.

 #### `Universal.PHP.OneStatementInShortEchoTag` :wrench: :books: